Kevin Loughery

 Kevin Michael "Murph" Loughery (born March 28, 1940) is an American former professional basketball player and coach.
-Loughery coached both Julius Erving and Michael Jordan, and gave Phil Jackson his first NBA coaching job.
-Loughery led five different teams to the NBA playoffs.
+He played for 11 seasons in the National Basketball Association (NBA) for the Detroit Pistons, Baltimore Bullets, and Philadelphia 76ers.
+He was a head coach in the NBA and American Basketball Association (ABA) for 20 years.
+Loughery coached both Julius Erving and Michael Jordan; and gave Phil Jackson his first NBA coaching job, as an assistant coach with the New Jersey Nets.

+Loughery won the ABA championship twice as head coach of the New York Nets.
+He led five different teams to the NBA playoffs; the New Jersey Nets, Atlanta Hawks, Chicago Bulls, Washington Bullets, and the Miami Heat.
+He is among the head coaches who have received the most technical fouls in NBA history, and his practice of going up and down the sideline from baseline to baseline led to the NBA enacting a rule that more closely tethered a coach to their own bench.

 Early life

 Loughery was born on March 28, 1940, in Brooklyn, New York.
 His father was a police detective.
 He attended Cardinal Hayes High School in The Bronx, graduating in 1957.
 In his senior year, Loughery was an All-City player at Cardinal Hayes, and most valuable player in the Bronx Catholic high school tournament, which his team won.